 - thorough walkthrough and instruction

-- everything was well put together. content easy to understand and programs don’t give us difficulty
+- everything was well put together. content easy to understand and programs do not give us difficulty

 - learned different ways of navigating profiles and directories, learned how to code